Why Nick Fuentes Is Outshining Tucker Carlson in the America First MAGA Movement

 That's his opinion.

-You may disagree with it.
+You may disagree with it, but it's a different story.

-Mad Max, ladies and gentlemen, says, I saw Fuentes on the conservative twin show.
+Mad Max, ladies and gentlemen, says, I saw Fuentes on the Conservative Twin Show.

 They liked him.